-EAB comment Response • Owing to related concerns, a written response to explain the difference between limited infilling in the villages and infill development was offered by Councillor Jan Harwood and accepted.
-LPSS Policy P2: Green Belt, alongside the NPPF, provides the basis for determining whether proposals for 'limited infilling' in villages that are washed over by the Green Belt could be considered appropriate development under NPPF paragraph 149e or not.
-It is important to be clear that should a development proposal be considered to be appropriate development in terms of Green Belt policy, this does not translate directly into the proposal being acceptable in terms of this design policy.
-These are separate tests and such proposals would need to demonstrate that they are both appropriate development in Green Belt terms, as well as being acceptable in design terms (which is the purpose of Policy D9). • As key concerns and issues were not addressed, the possibility of establishing an Infilling Task Group to consider this matter in depth and deliver solutions was considered.
+EAI B comment Response • Owing to related concerns, a written response to explain the difference between limited infilling in the villages and infill development was offered by Councillor Jan Harwood and accepted.
+LPSS Policy P2: Green Belt, alongside the NPPF, provides the basis for determining whether proposals for 'limited infilling' in villages that are washed over by the Green Belt could be considered 'appropriate development' under NPPF paragraph 149e or not.
+It is important to be clear that simply because a development proposal is considered to be 'appropriate development' in terms of Green Belt policy, this does not translate directly into the proposal being acceptable in terms of this design policy.
+These are separate tests and such proposals would need to demonstrate that they are both 'appropriate development' in Green Belt terms, as well as being acceptable in design terms (which is the purpose of Policy D9).
+See decision-making flow diagram at the end of this appendix. • As key concerns and issues were not addressed, the possibility of establishing an Infilling Task Group to consider this matter in depth and deliver solutions was considered.
 Issue is outside the scope of the LPDMP process however there has been considerable engagement with all members regarding the preferred approach, which was supported, and a decision was reached that the LPDMP would not contain further Green Belt policy.
-All policies have already been subject to considerable debate through the cross-party Local Plan Panel, and it is considered that a Task Group would be repeating this work. • A requirement for a Design Guide and Design Codes was identified.
-Issue is outside the scope of the LPDMP process
+All policies have already been subject to considerable debate through the crossparty Local Plan Panel, and it is considered that a Task Group would be repeating this work.

+• A requirement for a Design Guide and Design Codes was identified.
+Issue is outside the scope of the LPDMP process --- --- ---